Installing and Upgrading Cloudera Data Science Workbench 1.4.x

 To begin the installation process, continue reading Required Pre-Installation Steps.

-- Migrating from an RPM-based deployment to the latest 1.3.x CSD and parcel-based deployment.
-For instructions, see Upgrading from an RPM-based Deployment to the Latest 1.3.x CSD.
+- Migrating from an RPM-based deployment to the latest 1.4.x CSD and parcel-based deployment.
+For instructions, see Migrating from an RPM-based Deployment to the Latest 1.4.x CSD.

 Sometimes organizations choose to restrict parts of their network from the Internet for security reasons.
 Isolating segments of a network can provide assurance that valuable data is not being compromised by individuals out of maliciousness or for personal gain.
 However, in such cases isolated hosts are unable to access Cloudera repositories for new installations or upgrades.
 Effective version 1.1.1, Cloudera Data Science Workbench supports installation on CDH clusters that are not connected to the Internet.